jneen/plans/app/documents/help.md

 [orangutans]: http://www.google.com/search?q=orangutans

 Feel free to experiment however you want, there's no limit to how many times you can change your plan.
-I may also add a fancy "preview" mode, which will require javascript to be enabled in your browser.
+You can also use the fancy "preview" beneath the edit box, which requires javascript to be enabled in your browser.